solidi/writing/writing-ideas.md

 Not comprehension, but clarity.

 ## List
+1. What is an Software Engineer Anyway?
+    1. Developer skills document in other-docs
 1. Secure Your Next Incredible Engineering Role
     - Intro
         - Reflect on past interviewing